Dear readers of ADxS.org, please forgive the disruption.

 Sin (fear of having sinned)

-Guilt (fear of having done something unforgivable)
+Guilt (fear of having done unforgivable things)

 Self-worth (fear of being completely worthless/void)

-12.5% of the population in New York, 41st latitude
+12.5 % of the population in New York, 41st parallel

 4.2.
 Subtypes of depression: melancholic and atypical depression¶